Taj Mahal to reopen from Wednesday, 650 visitors allowed at a time | Business

 - India

-At the Taj Mahal, which will reopen for visitors from Wednesday, only 650 people will be allowed to enter the premises at a time, officials said on Tuesday.
-All the centrally protected monuments, museums and sites closed for around two months due to the Covid pandemic will reopen on June 16, an Archaeological Survey of India (ASI) order issued on Monday said.
+Only 650 will be allowed to enter the Taj Mahal at a time when the monument reopens for visitors on Wednesday, officials said.

+All centrally protected monuments, museums and sites closed for around two months due to the Covid pandemic will reopen on June 16, an Archaeological Survey of India (ASI) order issued on Monday said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)